 Key Stage 4

 Learners begin their GCSE courses, where they develop their cultural knowledge and language skills.
-From 2019 we will offer French and to those who shown the aptitude and attitude to learn French, there will be the opportunity to start an ab initio GCSE in Spanish.
-We hope to offer the CIOL Real Lives Qualification for the most able students in French at the end of year 9.
-The more able linguists may study Chinese after school aiming to complete the HSK1 exam.
-There will be a trip to France, which is primarily for GCSE students.
+From 2019 we will offer French and in addition to those who shown the aptitude and attitude to learn French, there will be the opportunity to start an ab initio GCSE in Spanish.
+We offer the CIOL Real Lives Qualification for the most able students in French at the end of year 9.

 Learners continue with their GCSE courses, further developing their knowledge and understanding as well as beginning to formally prepare for the speaking element of the GCSE.
-The more able linguists may study Chinese after school aiming to complete the HSK1 exam.
-There will be a trip to Madrid for those studying GCSE Spanish.
-There will be a trip to France, which is primarily for GCSE students.
+At the end of the year there will be a trip to France, which is only for GCSE students.

 • http://www.linguascope.com – Language learning games (ask your teacher for the password)